Shamil Khadzhiyev

-Almasm Rabilavich Sharipov (born 1971), also known as Shamil Hajiyev is a citizen of Russia who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
+Shamil Khadzhiyev (born 1971), Шамиль Хажиев also Shamil Hajiyev, who called himself Almas Sharipov during interrogations, is a citizen of Russia who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps, in Cuba.
 Hajiyev is a Muslim from Bashkortostan.
-Hajiyev served as a detective in Tatarstan and a law student at Uta State University, until his disappearance in 1999.
+Hajiyev served as a detective in Tatarstan and a law student at Ufa State University, until his disappearance in 1999.

 Hajiyev, and six other Russian Guantanamo detainees, were repatriated to Russia, where they faced charges of illegal border crossing, being members of a criminal group and being a mercenary in an armed conflict.

 His Guantanamo Internment Serial Number was 209.

 Repatriation

 Sharipov, and seven other men were held in Guantanamo.

 Sharipov was reported to have been repatriated on February 24, 2004, with six other Russian men.

-Seizure of his privileged attorney client documents

-On June 10, 2006, the Department of Defense reported that three captives died in custody.

-The Department of Defense stated the three men committed suicide.

-Camp authorities called the deaths "an act of asymmetric warfare", and suspected plans had been coordinated by the captive's attorneys—so they seized all the captives' documents, including the captives' copies of their habeas documents.